 Pupils Name D.O.B

 Gender Year/Tutor Group

-your child develops the relevant symptodose suitable to their age and weight. ol to administer the following non-prescription medication oms during the school day.
-Pupils will be given a standard ou will be informed when the school has administered essaging service.
+your child develops the relevant symptom dose suitable to their age and weight.
+You to administer the following non-prescription medication is during the school day.
+Pupils will be given a standard u will be informed when the school has administered saging service.
 The school holds a small stock of the

 Paracetamol (Calpol) Anti-histamine (Piriton)

-school to administer during the s tions above that you give your consent for the chool day and confirm that you have In the past without adverse effect.
-Please keep ges to this consent.
+school to administer during the sch the past without adverse effect.
+Please keep

 Signature(s) Parent/Guardian Date

 Print name